 Provider Audits and Trends

 The B – UHP Compliance Department received approval from AHCCCS Inspector General to resume the provider audits effective June 15, 2022.
-Previously, the audits were suspended due to the Public Health Emergency.
-These audits will resume upon AHCCCS reinstating the requirement.
-These audits were required by AHCCCS but applied to all lines of business.
+Previously, the audits were suspended due to the Public Health Emergency from March 2020 to present.
+These audits are required by AHCCCS but are applied to all lines of business.
 This type of audit compares medical record documentation to the claims submitted and paid by B – UHP to ensure both are proper and accurate.

 The Auditors have identified similar errors in multiple audits and some of the types of errors observed include the following: